 EdBooks Information Science

-Innovating content and delivery means seeing information both as an integrated whole and as individual, organic pieces.
-It means creating a curriculum in which topics and key concepts are seamlessly connected between courses and subjects, and where lessons can be arranged without sacrificing product integrity, learning design goals, and information scaffolding.
+Innovating learning content design and delivery means working with information both as an integrated whole and as independent, organic pieces.
+It means creating a curriculum in which topics and key concepts are connected between courses and subjects, and where lessons can be reordered or combined easily across disciplines without sacrificing product integrity, learning design goals, and information scaffolding.

 Integrating Learning Design

 At EdBooks, we design our information to deliver specific learning experiences or outcomes.
-We think of content information as being “activated” when it is linked to one of our learning environments.
+We think of content information as being “activated” when it is framed within our lesson learning environments.
 This means thinking about the best way to present a concept and make it relevant, and to encourage agency, knowledge acquisition, and mastery.
-Regardless of the particular learning content – traditional, hybrid, or online – we ensure that all our key concepts are properly contextualized, elaborated, relevant, promoting agency, and leading to knowledge acquisition.
+Regardless of the particular learning content used – text, media, or interactive assignment – we ensure that all our key concepts provide the proper contextualization, elaboration, and relevance, and they promote learning agency and information mastery.
 Combining learning design with our information framework also makes it easy for us to work with third-party and open resources, and to map those to EdBooks lessons.